TrustlessFi/.github/profile/README.md

 # Welcome to Trustless

-**Trustless** is a community dedicated to re-building foundational defi protocols that fail to live up to their promises of censorship resistance and decentralization in a maximally Trustless way.
+**Trustless** is a community dedicated to re-building foundational defi protocols that do not live up to ideals of true trustlessness and decentralization.

-The **Trustless Currency Protocol** allows anyone get debt and own a portion of TCP without fear of being censored.
+The **Trustless Currency Protocol** allows anyone to borrow **Hue** and own a portion of **TCP** without fear of being censored.

-**Some of the main features of Trustless Currency Protocol are:**
+**Trustless Currency Protocol highlights:**

-- Censorship Resistance.
-TCP was designed to be as extremely difficult to manipulate or control, the only reason blockchain exists in the first place.
+- **Censorship Resistance**.
+TCP was designed to be extremely difficult to manipulate or control.
-- Community Ownership.
+- **Community Ownership**.
 You will own a portion of TCP if you participate at any time.
-- Equitable Genesis.
+- **Equitable Genesis**.
 Genesis tokens (20% of the total supply) will be distributed to anyone that participates regardless of how much capital they have.

 [Read More](https://trustlessfi.notion.site/Trustless-4be753d947b040a89a46998eca90b2c9)